ILDaviz/bavard/README.md

 Bavard is an Eloquent-like ORM for Flutter/Dart, designed to work with SQLite, PostgreSQL, PowerSync or any driver you want.

-🚧 **This project is under active development.
-APIs and documentation may change.**

 > [!CAUTION]
 > **This project is under active development.
 APIs and documentation may change.**